maxgalbu/nightwatch-custom-commands-assertions/docs/jqueryElementPresent.md

 <!-- Start coffee/assertions/jqueryElementPresent.coffee -->

-Assert that the url matches the regex provided.
+Assert that the element identified by the jquery selector exists in the DOM.
 ***Requires jqueryElement command***
 ### Examples: